-- Students are expected to make up all work missed due to absence, tardiness, dismissal, or suspensions. - Students will not receive credit for made-up work as a result of unexcused absences. - Students who do not attend school will not be allowed to participate in or attend school activities on that day. - Any procedures that impact a student's grades due to excessive absences will contain an appeals process.
+- Students are expected to make up all work missed due to absence, tardiness, dismissal, or suspensions. - Students who do not attend school will not be allowed to participate in or attend school activities on that day. - Any procedures that impact a student's grades due to excessive absences will contain an appeals process.